“I don’t have a Bible degree.”

 - Encourage them to head over to scriptureconfidentliving.com/10-steps to sign up for the FREE ebook, 10 Steps to Approaching the Bible with Confidence.
 This pdf guide has helped hundreds of women take the first or next step on their Bible study journey.

-- Consider the Scripture Confident through the Old Testament series for your next small group curriculum.
-In three books of six weeks each, it breaks down the “observation, interpretation, application” Bible study method into manageable pieces while giving you an overview of the Old Testament storyline.
+- Consider the Scripture Confident through the Bible for your next small group curriculum.
+This online course breaks down the “observation, interpretation, application” Bible study method into manageable pieces while giving you an overview of the Bible's storyline.
+It's set up with lots of resources to study through the course in community.

 Studying the Bible doesn’t have to be complicated.
 Watch your small group go from confused about the Bible to approaching it confidently.

 How can you help them get there?
-Do it with lots of prayer and the Scripture Confident through the Old Testament series.
-Check it out today.
-The complete series is currently on sale for $14.49.
+Do it with lots of prayer and the Scripture Confident through the Bible course.

 Bible teachers, I’d love to hear from you!
 What fears about the Bible do the women in your group express?
 What’s keeping them from approaching this amazing Book confidently?
 Share with us in the comments below.